signalpillar/cram-mode/README.rst

-Simple major mode for the `cram <https://pypi.python.org/pypi/cram>`_ files.
+'cram-mode.el' provides a major mode for the `cram <https://pypi.python.org/pypi/cram>`_ files.
-Mode adds syntax highlighting.
+Mode adds syntax highlighting and interactive commands to run cram against buffer or region.
 ``cram-mode`` is automatically enabled for files with '.t' extension.

 Installation